jimmejardine/qiqqa-open-source/Technology Tests/WPF Rich BibTeX Editor+Validator/README.md

 This here is part of the technical storyboarding side of a UI & UX overhaul of Qiqqa.

 Before we put it to Qiqqa, it will be tested here.

+---

+## Update

+As stated elsewhere, we'll be moving towards a more web technology oriented UI/UX approach, using Chromely or similar.
+As such, this is now obsolete in the sense that we won't be doing this in WPF/XAML, but will pick this up later in web form / editor form.
+Until then, we've nuked the C#/WPF test code + project here.